Matthew-Hurrell/viva-la-nacho/README.md

 * Acceptance Criteria 3: The cooking and preparation times should display as coloured badges

 ### Tasks:
-- [x] Add prep_time field and cooking_time field to Recipe model
+- &check; Add prep_time field and cooking_time field to Recipe model
-- [x] Add fields to RecipeForm in forms.py
+- &check; Add fields to RecipeForm in forms.py
-- [x] Add recipe prep time and cooking time tags to recipe_details template
+- &check; Add recipe prep time and cooking time tags to recipe_details template
-- [x] Add content and styling for recipe prep time and cooking time to recipe_details template
+- &check; Add content and styling for recipe prep time and cooking time to recipe_details template
-- [x] Test functionality
+- &check; Test functionality

 16. As a **user** I can **see a difficulty rating for each recipe** so that **I can quickly tell if a recipe is too difficult for me**